Introduction to Meditation

 Initially, we need a point of focus to calm our minds.
 The simplest method is to focus on our breath, which is reliable, uncomplicated, and always with us.

 Instructions for Foundational Calm Abiding Meditation

 The purpose of meditation is to cultivate positive qualities within ourselves, and ideally to increase our capacity to benefit others.
 Since our experience is dependent upon our mind, motivation strongly influences the outcome of our actions.
 So it’s important to take a few moments to develop a kind heart — loving kindness and compassion — that is, the wish that living beings find happiness and be freed from suffering.

-Now, to begin practicing calm abiding meditation (shamatha in Sanskrit), it’s helpful to find a quiet space conducive to settling the mind.
+To begin practicing calm abiding meditation [shamatha], it’s helpful to find a quiet space conducive to settling the mind.
 This could be a room in your house or a beautiful area outside where you won’t be seen or disturbed.
-Sit on a cushion, on the floor or on the ground, or use a chair if you’re more comfortable.
+Sit on a cushion, on the floor or on the ground, or use a chair if that is more comfortable.
 Keep your back straight and allow your gaze to rest softly in the space in front of you.
 Relax your jaw so that your mouth is slightly open.

 Notice your breath as it enters and leaves your body.
 After a while, try counting your breaths, with each inhalation and exhalation considered one breath.
 Continue counting until you reach twenty, then begin again.
 If you lose track of the count, gently start over with number one.
 Alternatively, you can count your breaths using a mala (a Buddhist rosary).
 Traditionally, the mala is held in the left hand, and on each count you draw one bead toward you with your thumb.